About

 Manifesto

 The common law is a public inheritance.
-The ability to read it, cite it, and reason with it should not be gate-kept by a £400-an-hour billing structure.
+Yet the ability to read it, cite it, and reason with it is priced like a luxury service.

-We built CommonBench because the existing options are broken: generic AI hallucinates citations, and qualified counsel is unaffordable for the people most likely to be sued.
+CommonBench was built because the existing options are broken: generic AI hallucinates citations, and qualified counsel is unaffordable for the people most likely to be sued.

-Our bet is simple.
-With a curated corpus, a live verification pipeline, and a disciplined prompt architecture, we can deliver professional-grade analysis in seconds — and never invent a case.
+The bet is simple.
+A curated corpus, a live verification pipeline, and a disciplined prompt architecture can deliver professional-grade analysis in seconds — and never invent a case.

 This is not a substitute for a qualified practitioner.
 It is a research instrument.
 The output is information, cited to its source, designed to be checked.
-We are proud of that distinction and committed to it.
+CommonBench is proud of that distinction and committed to it.

 Principles